 Deciding what hair treatments are safe during pregnancy can be tricky.
-The jury is still out on the best options for you and your developing baby, however, it’s a generally safe bet to err on the side of caution.
-This might mean forgoing full dye for highlights for several months, seeking out less toxic options or strictly following all FDA precautions.
-To help you stay fleeky and safe during pregnancy, we enlisted the expert opinion of Kardashian colorist Andrew Fitzsimons.
+The jury is still out on the best options for you and your developing baby.
+However, it’s a generally safe bet to err on the side of caution.
+This might mean forgoing full dye for highlights for several months, seeking out less toxic options, or strictly following all FDA precautions.
+To help you stay safe and still look good during pregnancy, we enlisted the expert opinion of Kardashian colorist Andrew Fitzsimons.
 If you’re wondering if you can dye your hair while pregnant, scroll below to find out!

-This echoes the sentiments of Yvonne Butler Tobah, M.D. who told the Mayo Clinic, that while only a fraction of what you’re putting into your scalp will actually penetrate your skin, if you happen to have a cut, more chemical may enter the body than desired.
+This echoes the sentiments of Yvonne Butler Tobah, M.D. who told the Mayo Clinic, that while only a fraction of what you’re putting into your scalp will actually penetrate your skin, if you happen to have a cut, more chemicals may enter the body than desired.
 “Theoretically, your skin only absorbs a limited amount of hair dye and other hair grooming and styling products.
-However, if your skin is infected or irritated, or if there is a break in your skin, you may absorb more of the chemicals in hair dye than usual,” she explains, though adding “research on the use of hair dye during pregnancy is limited.”
+However, if your skin is infected or irritated, or if there is a break in your skin, you may absorb more of the chemicals in hair dye than usual,” she explains.
+However, she does note that “research on the use of hair dye during pregnancy is limited.”

 Though there is no concrete evidence that dyes can affect the fetus, Dr. Butler notes that if it’s something you’re concerned about, pump the breaks.
 “Given the lack of available evidence, you might consider postponing any chemical hair treatments until after you deliver,” she explains.

 If you still want to dye your locks, keep chemicals concentrated to the hair follicle.
-“Avoid treatments that are placed directly on the scalp such as single process color or keratin treatments,” says Andrew.
-“Highlights and lowlights are the safer option, since the dye is placed on the shaft of the hair instead,” he offers.
+“Avoid treatments that are placed directly on the scalp such as single-process color or keratin treatments,” says Andrew.
+“Highlights and lowlights are the safer options because the dye is placed on the shaft of the hair instead,” he offers.

 Hair Treatments to Avoid and to Book

-According to Andrew, off limits treatments are anything that touches the scalp.
-This includes Brazilian blowouts/keratin treatments, full bleaching and single process dye (whether perm or semi-perm), relaxers and perms.
-To find out why that makes sense, we did some digging on what these treatments are made of…
+According to Andrew, off-limits treatments are anything that touches the scalp.
+This includes Brazilian blowouts/keratin treatments, full bleaching, single-process dye (whether perm or semi-perm), relaxers, and perms.

 The takeaway is that any treatment that penetrates directly into your skin could potentially be toxic, whether it is inhaled or absorbed.
 If you’re going to take part in any of these treatments, according to AmericanPregancy.org, you should wait until your second trimester just to be safe.
 In all cases, make sure the treatment is performed in an area that’s well ventilated.

 To take your chances of toxicity down to no way, extensions and weaves are the best (and most fun) way to cheat color.
-Otherwise, lowlights and highlights get Andrew’s full stamp of approval – since they are not directly touching the scalp and only affecting the hair, there’s pretty much no risk involved.
+Otherwise, lowlights and highlights get Andrew’s full stamp of approval.

-The FDA passed a decision to stop the use of lead acetate as an additive in hair dye as recently as October 30th.
-The decision came as a response to scientific data proving that this lead acetate does in fact do harm—and was a long time coming.
+The FDA passed a decision to stop the use of lead acetate as an additive in hair dye.
+The decision came as a response to scientific data proving that this lead acetate does in fact do harm.
 “In the nearly 40 years since lead acetate was initially approved as a color additive, our understanding of the hazards of lead exposure has evolved significantly.
-We now know that the approved use of lead acetate in adult hair dyes no longer meets our safety standard.
+We now know that the approved use of lead acetate in adult hair dyes no longer meets our safety standards.
 Lead exposure can have serious adverse effects on human health, including for children who may be particularly vulnerable.
 Moreover, there are alternative color additives for hair coloring products that consumers can use that do not contain lead as an ingredient,” commented FDA Commissioner Scott Gottlieb, M.D.
 Taking this message into consideration, it’s definitely worthwhile to know what’s going into your dye and opt for a safer formula—pregnant or not.